 - Active voter – A registered voter who has either voted, updated his/her voter record, or requested a mail ballot within the last two federal general elections.

 - Inactive voter – A voter who was sent an address confirmation final notice and did not return the postage prepaid confirmation form within 30 days or for whom the final notice was returned as undeliverable.
-Inactive voters remain in the voter file and are still eligible to vote.
+Inactive voters remain in the voter file for two general elections and are still eligible to vote.

-- Changing from Inactive Status to Ineligible Status – If a voter does not update his/her voter registration record, request a mail ballot, or vote by the second federal general election after being designated inactive, the voter’s name shall be removed from the statewide voter registration file, and the voter shall be required to reregister to have his/her name restored to the statewide voter registration file.
+- Changing from Inactive Status to Ineligible Status – If a voter does not update his/her voter registration record, request a mail ballot, or vote by the second federal general election after being placed on the inactive list, the voter’s name shall be removed from the statewide voter registration file, and the voter shall be required to reregister to have his/her name restored to the statewide voter registration file.

 List Maintenance Frequency

-Florida Statutes require supervisors of elections to conduct comprehensive list maintenance at least once during every odd-numbered year, but not less than 90 days before a federal election.
+Florida Statutes require supervisors of elections to conduct comprehensive annual list maintenance at least once each year beginning no later than April 1.
+It must be completed 90 days before the date of any federal election.

-Pinellas County uses one of three options to meet this list maintenance requirement:
+Pinellas County uses one of the following options to meet this annual list maintenance requirement:

-- Mailing Voter Information Cards to all registered voters in the county
+- Mailing address confirmation requests to all registered voters in the county.

-However, address list maintenance continues year-round as the Supervisor of Elections receives mail returned undeliverable from the Post Office or receives address updates from third-party sources such as the U.S. Postal Service, Jury Notice lists from the Division of Elections, and Department of Highway Safety and Motor Vehicles driver license lists.
+However, address list maintenance continues year-round as the Supervisor of Elections receives mail returned undeliverable from the Post Office or receives address updates from third-party sources such as the U.S. Postal Service, Jury Notice lists from the Clerk of Court, and Department of Highway Safety and Motor Vehicles driver license lists.